dkvng/splendar/README.md

 # Calendar

 #### Notes:
-- added title to Event table
+- added Title to Event model
-- FIX LOCALE TIME ZONE

 ### Must Have Specs
 1. [X] The UI should have one month hard coded view (Pick any month)